 Ms. Tra Dung happened to know about the situation, brought the child to the shop, trained the child to interact with people and taught him how to work.
 "At first, he was as bewildered as a wild man.
 But now after 2 years, he knows how to do everything skillfully.
 He just has a hard of hearing and doesn't understand many long sentences," Ms. Tra Dung said.

 Five years ago, a Japanese organization learned about her model of creating jobs for deaf children at her pho restaurant and asked her to help organize this model.
-Now, she has helped complete the model and they invited her to Japan after Tet to inspect it, also to express their gratitude.
+Now, she has helped complete the model and they invited her to Japan after Tet to test it, also to express their gratitude.
 She was very happy: "I know I did the right thing, doing something useful for society and for the children."

 She said that many children confided that they felt very self-conscious and inferior when not only their friends and society but also their families sometimes looked down upon and rejected them.
 Therefore, when they got a job and received their first salary, some children hugged their sisters and cried...
 They knew that they could work to support themselves and not become a burden to anyone if they tried hard and had a good working environment.

-Bringing Vietnamese Pho to the World
+Bringing Vietnamese Pho to the world

 Pho Thai Hung has been brought to the world by owner Mai Ha Tra Dung many times.
 Bringing it to the world is not to sell pho but to promote Vietnamese cuisine.
 In 2018, Pho Thai Hung was chosen by the General Department of Tourism as the dish to serve for "Vietnam Day" in Chiang Mai (Thailand).